 - “Never Used” means top quality and “nice enough to give as a gift.”

 - No Beanie Babies.

 - No books or stuffed animals with battery compartments or that makes noises.

 - No religious, commemorative or holiday stuffed animals or books.

-- No stuffed animals over 5 years old (no “collections”) for dust/sanitary reasons.
+- No NEW stuffed animals over 1 year old (no “collections”) for dust/sanitary reasons.